 11 science-backed ways to lose weight naturally

 “Fad diets are tempting, but they’re not sustainable over the long run,” says Angela Goscilo, M.S., R.D., a registered dietitian and the senior manager of nutrition at WeightWatchers®.
 They often are super restrictive and ban long lists of foods, which, let’s face it, is tough to stick to in the real world.
-On top of that, rapid weight loss can be dangerous, leading to issues like nutrient deficiencies and gallstones.
+On top of that, rapid weight loss can be dangerous, leading to issues like nutrient deficiencies.

 So if trendy fad diets are out, what’s in?
 Losing weight in a more natural, sustainable way.
-Whether you’re hoping to go down multiple sizes or lose those last five stubborn pounds, the key to successful weight loss is building healthy habits that you can live with, says Goscilo.
+Whether you’re hoping to go down multiple sizes or lose those last five stubborn kilograms, the key to successful weight loss is building healthy habits that you can live with, says Goscilo.
 The following simple steps, all backed by scientific research and approved by WeightWatchers’ team of scientific and nutrition experts, show you how to lose weight naturally.
 Try working them into your daily routine, and you’ll notice results—no diet supplements, gimmicks, or bread bans required.

 1. Drink (a lot of) water